Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 With a gain of 15K jobs (less than the 27K expected), the total jobs created didn't (once again) match up to the continued brisk pace of Canadian population growth and growing labour force, with an employment rate that's been on a downward trend since February 2023.

-Wage inflation also gained 0.3%, going from last month's 4.6% to October's 4.9%.
-This upside surprise is sure to bug inflation watchers, but as a lagging indicator, is unlikely to sway the BoC from its current rate-decline mood.
+Wage inflation also gained 0.3% to 4.9% in October (from 4.6% last month) — an upside surprise that is sure to bug inflation watchers but, as a lagging indicator, is unlikely to sway the BoC from its current rate-decline mood.

 Economic growth is projected to underwhelm.

-Despite a slight uptick in Q2, GDP (Gross Domestic Product) forecasts for the rest of 2024 look a little scarier, keeping to the long shadow cast by rapidly higher rates.
-The Bank of Canada has revised its Q3 prediction downward to 1.5%, but the reality is still expected to undershoot that figure.
+Despite a slight uptick in Q2, GDP (Gross Domestic Product) forecasts for the rest of 2024 have the winter blues, with higher rates nipping at growth, especially in goods-producing and manufacturing sectors.
+The Bank of Canada has revised its Q3 prediction downward to 1.5%, but the reality expects to undershoot that figure.

 The BoC stakes its 2025 growth projection at 2.1%; economists expect a much lower print of around 1.5%.